Last Updated on: 29th October 2023, 09:53 am

 Left In Cage Too Often

-The parrot will get so used to this area that it will not want to leave.
-It will be unaccustomed to wide-open spaces, new sounds, or people.
-The parrot has become afraid of what the scary outside world offers.
+The parrot will get so used to this area that it won’t want to leave.
+It’ll be unaccustomed to wide-open spaces, new sounds, or people.
+The parrot has become afraid of the outside world.

-- Moving from one home to another
+- Moving from one home to another.

 Parrot Scared of New Cage

-- Leave both cages open while you supervise
+- Leave both cages open while you supervise.

-- Encourage the parrot to investigate
+- Encourage the parrot to investigate.

-- Set the parrot on top of the cage and let it walk around
+- Set the parrot on top of the cage and let it walk around.

-- Repeat this over a few sessions
+- Repeat this over a few sessions.

 How To Calm A Scared Parrot

-- Remove the parrot from whatever is scaring it
+- Remove the parrot from whatever is scaring it.

 Can You Tame A Scared Parrot?